APACTestDrive/CloudNative_AppDev/103-CICDlab.md

   ![](images/87.png)

 - Switch back to the Developer Cloud Service dashboard.
-Click the square **Copy** button by the *CafeSupremo.git* URL to copy the link
+Click the square **Copy** icon by the *CafeSupremo.git* URL to copy the link

   ![](images/88.png)